 |If you price it too high||You will get little interest.
 That’ll make you drop the price, and you will sell at the market price.|

-Real estate brokers in Ohio typically create a Comparative Market Analysis (CMA) to determine what’s an ideal listing price for a property.
+Real estate agents in OH typically create a Comparative Market Analysis (CMA) to determine what’s an ideal listing price for a property.
 With Zillow and Redfin, you can easily create your own CMA and understand how selling a house in Ohio works.

 » How to Price Your Home for Sale: Learn to Price Your Home Competitively with Houzeo

 Step 3: Prep Your Ohio Home for Sale

 Here are a few tips to prep your Ohio house for sale:

 - Repaint Neutral: Neutral colors appeal to a wider range of buyers.

 - Clean: Scrub, shampoo, wash, and deep clean every nook of your house.

 - Improve Curb Appeal: Clear landscape or plant fresh flowers.
 First impressions are everything!